 The reduction of swelling, edema, and bruising with Kinesio Tape (TM).

 There is also evidence to indicate that it can improve proprioception in some joints.
 Possibly reducing the likelihood of an injury such as an ankle sprain.

 And beyond sporting applications, Kinesio(TM) taping is used to treat discomfort associated with pregnancy, infant colic, and digestive disorders.
 And TMJ disorders, to name a few conditions.

 Although there is a certification for Kinesio(TM) taping, applying the tape does not require certification.

 Kinesio Taping gives support and stability to your joints and muscles without affecting circulation and range of motion.
 It is also used for Preventive Maintenance, Edema, and to treat pain.
-Kinesio Taping is a technique based on the body’s natural healing process.
+Kinesio Taping is technique based on the body’s natural healing process.
 This Kinesio Taping exhibits its efficacy through the activation of neurological and circulatory systems.

 This method stems from the science of Kinesiology.
 Hence the name “Kinesio.”
 Movements of the body are not only due to Muscles.
 But also control the circulation of venous and lymph flows, body temperature, etc. Therefore, the failure of the muscles to function properly induces various kinds of symptoms.